 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 4 / 4

-The government respects the freedom of movement, and neither state nor nonstate actors interfere with people’s ability to choose their place of residence or employment, or institution of higher education.
+The government respects freedom of movement, and neither state nor nonstate actors place undue restrictions on people’s ability to change their place of residence, employment, or education.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 4 / 4

-New Zealand’s legal and regulatory frameworks provide strong protections and mechanisms for the establishment and operation of private businesses and the protection of property rights.
+New Zealand’s legal and regulatory frameworks are broadly supportive of private business activity and provide strong protections for property rights.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 4 / 4

-New Zealanders have extensive personal freedoms and protections, including choice of marriage partner and family size.
+Personal social freedoms are broadly protected, including on issues like marriage and divorce.
+Same-sex marriage was legalized in 2013, and same-sex couples may jointly adopt children.
 However, violence against women and children remains a critical problem in many communities.
-A 2016 government paper reported that one in three women has been a victim of sexual violence in their lifetime.
-Abortion is legal only under certain conditions, including when the mental or physical health of a women is at risk.
-Same-sex marriage was legalized in 2013, and same-sex couples may jointly adopt children.
+A 2016 government paper reported that one in three women has been a victim of sexual violence in her lifetime.
+Abortion is legal under certain conditions, such as when the mental or physical health of the woman is at risk.
+New Zealand’s Law Commission recommended to the justice minister in October 2018 that the laws be amended to treat abortion as a health issue rather than a criminal matter, including by repealing criminal offenses related to abortion.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 3 / 4

-Citizens have access to a wide variety of economic opportunities, but the Māori and Pacific Islander populations have disproportionately high rates of unemployment, impacting their economic and social mobility.
+Residents generally have access to economic opportunities, but the Māori and Pacific Islander populations have disproportionately high rates of unemployment, affecting their economic and social mobility.